izevel/Group-4-Final-Product/README.md

 3. **Set up d3.js**:
 The project uses the d3.js library for data visualization.
 You can include it in two ways:

-- Option 1: Use a CDN (recommended): Ensure the following <script> tag is included in the <head> section of your HTML file:
+- Option 1: Use a CDN (recommended).
+Ensure the following <script> tag is included in the <head> section of your HTML file:
 ```bash
 <script src="https://d3js.org/d3.v6.min.js"></script>
 ```